15458wew/15458wew.github.io/index.md

 As an algorithm engineer, he is responsible for improving the accuracy of the ASR model.
 At the same time, he is responsible for scientific research and has completed three articles.

 ## Academic Work
-Speech2speech：learning from a generative model
+Speech2speech：learning from a generative model (under review)